 The plant will utilize approximately 300 million cubic feet of natural gas per day – rather than exporting the natural resource out of the region – and will create 1,000 construction jobs, as well as 200 permanent jobs.

 “They’ve co-located near the existing International Paper Canada Pulp Mill (a methanol consumer), which presents utility synergies, such as water and electricity use, rail logistics, and natural gas supply,” says Rebecca Leigh, senior economic development officer with the City of Grande Prairie.
-“It also helps reduce the environmental impact of the plant by repurposing a brownfield and by not requiring an additional water withdrawal application.”
+“It also helps reduce the environmental impact of the plant by reusing the existing water works to meet the plant’s water requirements.”

 Grande Prairie by the Numbers